SergioDonati/express-auth-route/README.md

 const auth = new AuthRoute();

 auth.generateToken(function(param1, callback){
-	... you logic here
+	... your logic here
 	callback(null, token);
 });

 auth.checkToken(function(req, token, callback){
-	... you logic here
+	... your logic here
 	// if you need in your next middlewares or endpoints req.access_token = token;
 	// if you have fetched user by the token you can pass in the next